SebastianHauss/ExpenseTracker-CLI/README.md

 # ExpenseTracker

 **ExpenseTracker** is a simple command-line application for tracking your expenses.
-It allows users to add, view, update, delete expenses and view summaries of their expense.
-You can also track your spending by month.
+It allows users to add, view, update and delete expenses.
+You can also view summaries of your expense and track your spending by month.

 ## Features
 - Add an expense with a description, amount, category, and date.